some-username-here1/ALVR/wiki/Installation.md

 ## Use ALVR together with third-party drivers

 By default ALVR disables other SteamVR drivers before starting.
 Among these drivers there is [Driver4VR](https://www.driver4vr.com/) for full body tracking.
 ALVR disables these drivers to maximize compatibility with every PC setup.
 You can disable this behavior by manually registering the ALVR driver.
-Go to the `Basic-installation` tab and click on `Register ALVR driver`.
+Go to the `Installation` tab and click on `Register ALVR driver`.
 The next time you launch ALVR you will be able to use the other drivers concurrently.

 ## Launch ALVR together with SteamVR

 You can skip the ALVR Launcher and open ALVR automatically together with SteamVR.
-Open ALVR, go to the `Basic-installation` tab and click on `Register ALVR driver`.
+Open ALVR, go to the `Installation` tab and click on `Register ALVR driver`.

 ## Use a browser different than Chrome